arangodb/docs/3.8/aql/operations-window.md

 | 2021-05-25 08:00:00 |   xh458 |  25 |           27.5 |         55 |           134 |

-The below query demonstrates the use of window frames to compute running totals within each group of `time`-ordered query rows, as well as rolling averages computed from the current row and the rows that immediately precede and follow it:
+The below query demonstrates the use of window frames to compute running totals within each `subject` group of `time`-ordered query rows, as well as rolling sums and averages computed from the current row and the rows that immediately precede and follow it, also per `subject` group and sorted by `time`:

     {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
     @startDocuBlockInline windowAggregationRowGrouped